brettm357/unifi/README.md

-# UniFi-Latest
+# UniFi-5.6.2
-Unifi Controller Software - Latest version including beta
+Unifi controller software for management of Unifi access points